posaune0423/dojo-phaser-template/README.md

   - Then remove `contracts/manifests` and `sozo migrate plan` to re-generate them
   - Then in the `client` dir, run `pn components` to re-generate clientComponents
 - When using alpha verison of Dojo, Language Server may not work correctly
-  - downgrade to beta version of Dojo
+  - Downgrade to beta version of Dojo